peterhinch/micropython-async/PRIMITIVES.md

 # 1. The asyn.py library

-This provides five simple synchronisation primitives, together with an API for task monitoring and cancellation.
+This provides some simple synchronisation primitives, together with an API for task monitoring and cancellation.
 Task cancellation requires usayncio V 1.7.1 or higher.
 At the time of writing (7th Jan 2018) it requires a daily build of MicroPython firmware or one built from source.

+The library is too large to run on the ESP8266 except as frozen bytecode.
+An obvious workround is to produce a version with unused primitives removed.

 ###### [Main README](./README.md)